PROFESSOROO7/ejs-wiki/Using-EJS-with-Express.md

 ## Custom render function

-This is somewhat less straightforward, but also works well -- completely override the render function:
+This is somewhat less straightforward, but also works well -- completely overrides the render function:

 ```javascript
 let ejsOptions = {delimiter: '?'};